StevenRice99/Easy-AI/readme.md

 Unity library to easily learn and prototype artificial intelligence for games.
 -

+**This library is no longer maintained.
+For a more robust and feature-rich Unity AI library for research and education, see [Kaiju Agents](https://github.com/Kaiju-Solutions/Kaiju-Agents "Kaiju Agents").**

 This library has been used to teach the course "COMP-4770 Artificial Intelligence for Games" at the [University of Windsor](https://uwindsor.ca "University of Windsor").

 - [Overview](#overview "Overview")